tdg5/blog_snippets/someday.md

-Though the term [*command shell*](https://en.wikipedia.org/wiki/Shell_(computing)) is often used to refer to a command-line interface for interacting with operating system services, for the purpose of this article we'll instead focus on a command-line interface aimed at interacting with Ruby applications.
+Though the term [*command shell*](https://en.wikipedia.org/wiki/Shell_(computing)) is often used to refer to a command-line interface for interacting with *operating system* services, for the purpose of this article we'll instead focus on a command-line interface aimed at interacting with Ruby applications and their associated services.

 For this exploration we'll be adding a custom, somewhat generic, **tag-session** command to Pry that will change the name the OS uses for the active Pry process